Use of cleaner and alternative fuels

-For the calculation of the numerator, that is the amount of energy from renewable sources consumed in transport, all types of energy from renewable sources consumed in all forms of transport are taken into account.
+For numerator of the ratio, i.e. the amount of energy from renewable sources consumed in transport, con0siders all types of energy from renewable sources consumed in all forms of transport.

-For the calculation of the contribution from electricity produced from renewable sources and consumed in all types of electric vehicles for the purpose of the calculation of the numerator and denominator of the RES-T share, Member States may choose to use either the average share of electricity from renewable sources in the Community or the share of electricity from renewable energy sources in their own country as measured two years before the year in question.
-Furthermore, for the calculation of the electricity from renewable energy sources consumed by electric road vehicles, that consumption shall be considered to be 2.5 times the energy content of the input of electricity from renewable sources.
+To calculate the numerator and denominator of the RES-T share, the contribution of electricity produced from renewable sources and consumed in all types of electric vehicles is used.
+Member States may choose to use either the average share of electricity from renewable sources in the Community, or the share of electricity from renewable energy sources in their own country as measured two years before the year in question.
+Furthermore, for the calculation of the electricity from renewable energy sources consumed by electric road vehicles, that consumption shall be considered to be 2.5 times the energy content of the electricity input from renewable sources.

 Policy context and targets

-In April 2009, Directive 2009/30/EC was adopted which revises the Fuel Quality Directive [Directive 98/70/EC].
-It amends a number of elements of the petrol and diesel specifications as well as introducing in Article 7a a requirement on fuel suppliers to reduce the greenhouse gas intensity of energy supplied for road transport (Low Carbon Fuel Standard).
+In April 2009, Directive 2009/30/EC was adopted, revising the Fuel Quality Directive [Directive 98/70/EC].
+It amends a number of elements of the petrol and diesel specifications, as well as introducing, in Article 7a, a requirement on fuel suppliers to reduce the greenhouse gas intensity of energy supplied for road transport (Low Carbon Fuel Standard).
 Fuel suppliers must reduce emissions by 6-10 % by 2020 (relative to 2010 fossil fuels).
 In addition, the Directive establishes sustainability criteria that must be met by biofuels if they are to count towards the greenhouse gas intensity reduction obligation.

 The EU Biofuels Directive has created a legislative framework in Member States and has therefore triggered rapid market implementation of biofuels.
-The share of biofuels in the EU-28 in 2010 was 4.8% of all petrol and diesel sold for transport purposes, still somewhat below the original policy objective under Directive 2003/30/EC to reach 5.75% by the end of 2010.
-These targets were subsequently revised following the adoption of the Directive 2009/28/EC, subsequently amended in 2013 and in 2015, on the promotion of the use of energy from renewable sources (repealing two previous Directives) the share of renewable energy use in transport rises to a minimum 10% in every Member State by 2020.
-The new directive on renewable energy also aims to ensure that only sustainable biofuels are used in the EU, which generate a clear and net GHG saving and have no negative impact on biodiversity and land use.
-Only biofuels complying with the sustainability criteria under the RED are to be counted towards this target and therefore proper monitoring is only possible from 2010.
-In addition, to stimulate the growth of certain shares of renewable energy sources in transport, renewable electricity in electric road vehicles is accounted for 2.5 times the energy content of the input of electricity from renewable energy sources, while the contribution of biofuels produced from wastes, residues, non-food cellulosic material, and ligno-cellulosic material is considered twice that of other biofuels.
+In 2010, the share of biofuels in the EU-28 was 4.8 % of all petrol and diesel sold for transport purposes, still somewhat below the original policy objective under Directive 2003/30/EC to reach 5.75 % by the end of 2010.
+These targets were subsequently revised following the adoption of Directive 2009/28/EC, subsequently amended in 2013 and again in 2015, on the promotion of the use of energy from renewable sources (repealing two previous Directives).
+The revision sees the share of renewable energy use to be used in transport rising to a minimum 10 % in every Member State by 2020.
+The new directive on renewable energy also aims to ensure that only sustainable biofuels that generate a clear and net greenhouse gas saving and have no negative impact on biodiversity and land use are used in the EU.
+Only biofuels complying with the sustainability criteria under the Renewable Energy Directive are to be counted towards this target and, therefore, proper monitoring is only possible from 2010.
+In addition, to stimulate the growth of certain shares of renewable energy sources in transport, renewable electricity in electric road vehicles accounts for 2.5 times the energy content of the electricity input from renewable energy sources.
+Similarly, the contribution of biofuels produced from wastes, residues, non-food cellulosic material, and ligno-cellulosic material is considered to be twice that of other biofuels.
 Nevertheless, the 10 % target is expected to be met primarily through biofuels.